 Location.
 44° 57.759′ N, 74° 24.963′ W. Marker is in Westville, New York, in Franklin County.
-Marker is at the intersection of New York State Route 37 and Trout River - Westville Road (County Route 20), on the right when traveling west on State Route 37.
+Memorial is at the intersection of New York State Route 37 and Trout River - Westville Road (County Route 20), on the right when traveling west on State Route 37.
 Touch for map.
 Marker is in this post office area: Constable NY 12926, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 To The Memory of Westville Soldiers (here, next to this marker); Site of First Church in Westville (approx. ¼ mile away); Man Homestead (approx. 2.9 miles away); On This Building Site was Headquarters of General Jacob Brown (approx. 4.3 miles away); Fort Covington, New York (approx. 4.3 miles away); This Memorial is Dedicated by the Town of Ft.
 Covington (approx. 4.3 miles away); a different marker also named Fort Covington (approx. 4.3 miles away); War of 1812 (approx. 4.4 miles away).
 Touch for a list and map of all markers in Westville.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 26, 2014, by Anton Schwarzmueller of Wilson, New York.
-This page has been viewed 228 times since then.
+It was originally submitted on November 26, 2014, by Anton Schwarzmueller of Wilson, New York.
+This page has been viewed 264 times since then and 11 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on November 26, 2014, by Anton Schwarzmueller of Wilson, New York. • Bill Pfingsten was the editor who published this page.